seraphinush-gaming/tera-mysterium/content/en/equipment/v102-kaiasSoul.en.md

 **\*** Hand Armor and Foot Armor : Tyrant's Belt (1), Tyrant's Soul (2)

-Enchantment on Kaia's Soul gear does not downgrade, however does get damaged quite often, and requires a costly amount of either Magic Alloy and Magic Ingot appropriate to the enchantment.
+Enchantment on Kaia's Soul gear does not downgrade, however does get damaged quite often, and requires a costly amount of either Magic Alloy or Magic Ingot appropriate to the enchantment.